-Bullion & Numismatic Coins: Learn the Differences
+Bullion & Premium Coins: Learn the Differences

 Bullion coins are perhaps the best known.
 Examples of bullion coins are Silver American Eagles and Gold Maple Leafs.
-The common dominator amongst this coin type is that the value of these coins is derived primarily from its precious metals content.
+The common denominator amongst this coin type is that the value of these coins is derived primarily from its precious metals content.
 Therefore, the value or price of a bullion coin is very closely related to the spot prices of gold, silver, and sometimes platinum.
 There is no historical precedent for bullion coins commanding a value much beyond that of the current spot price.

 This rarity and historical significance has an impact on the value of a coin, often catapulting its worth far beyond that of the current spot price.
-However, like their bullion counterparts, the numismatic coin type also carries the inherent value of its precious metals content.
+However, like their bullion counterparts, the Premium coin type also carries the inherent value of its precious metals content.
 Thus, its worth is twofold: a function of the current spot price and a premium allocated by its rarity.

-The last of the three types of coins is the semi-numismatic category.
+The last of the three types of coins is the Limited Minted category.
 Best known among this class are “proof coins”.
 These are special versions of the gold and silver eagle coins.
 They are double struck for improved brilliance, never touched by human hands, encased in a protective container, and come with a certificate of authenticity.

-Other examples of semi-numismatic coins are the 2016 Silver and Gold Snow Falcons.
+Other examples of Limited Minted coins are the 2016 Silver and Gold Snow Falcons.
 The Silver Snow Falcon comes in a unique 1.5 oz size with an attractive heft and thickness.
 The Gold Snow Falcon comes in a quarter of an ounce.
 Struck by the Royal Canadian Mint with an exceptional 99.99% purity, the Snow Falcons’ engraving are a handsome alternative to the mint’s typical maple leaf depiction.

 In the cases of both the proof and the Snow Falcon coins, their population and availability set them apart from ordinary bullion coins.
 Proof coins are a limited mintage each year.
 The Snow Falcon coins are only struck for one year before they are retired.
 Thus, both have a population that are a fraction of more popular bullion coins.